WebexCC-SA/LTRCCT-2000/docs/main/AI_Lab_Aut_Mission2.md

 ### Task 4.
 Deliver data from Webex Connect to AI studio for the response to the customer.

-1. <span style="color: red;">[Read Only]</span> Once the HTTP request is completed a new object will be created on the third pary application.
-You can see all object by using the this link [https://67e9aa0bbdcaa2b7f5b9ed62.mockapi.io/customerOrder](https://67e9aa0bbdcaa2b7f5b9ed62.mockapi.io/customerOrder){:target="_blank"}.
-Below you can see the screenshot with all order informations.
-Currently there are only 2, but by the time of this lab there could be more.
+1. <span style="color: red;">[Read Only]</span> Once the HTTP request is completed a new object will be created on the third-party application.
+You can see all objects by using the this link [https://67e9aa0bbdcaa2b7f5b9ed62.mockapi.io/customerOrder](https://67e9aa0bbdcaa2b7f5b9ed62.mockapi.io/customerOrder){:target="_blank"}.
+Below you can see the screenshot with all orders information.
+Currently there are only 2 orders, but by the time of this lab there could be more.
    ![Profiles](../graphics/Lab1_AI_Agent/2.64.png)
 Each order/object will contain all the information that we sent from AI Studio but one - id.
 This key is created automatically once we create the object.
 The goal of this Task is to send the value of the **id** back to the AI Agent so AI Agent can provide it to the customer while they are still in live contact, like you can see on the picture below.<br>
    ![Profiles](../graphics/Lab1_AI_Agent/2.31.png)